herb2k/HPScanner4MacOS/README.md

 ### 3. Install your printer driver
 For a wireless printer, choose the driver from the package and not the auto-detected one).

 This may take a couple of tries.
-In my case, the Driver version is 4.2.5 while the basic macOS Driver Version is 2.x or 3.0x
+In my case, the Driver version is 4.2.5 while the basic macOS driver version is 2.x or 3.0x

 You can verify it works correctly by opening System Information > Printers and looking for a line that reads ```'Scanning Support: Yes'```